Jojo09092007/UPDATE-KODAK-3D-PRINTER/README.md

 ## Persistent Issues
 Booting will not show the console
-Fix: restart after x minutes OR unplug and replug the HDMI cable inside the 3D Printer OR connect a new display to it and reboot
+- (Maybe permanent) Fix: restart after x minutes OR unplug and replug the HDMI cable inside the 3D Printer OR connect a new display to it and reboot